-The gratitude and abundance that we celebrate during this season offers an important lesson for leadership.
+The gratitude that we celebrate during this season offers an important lesson for leadership.

 Every year, I invite my entire family to gather in my home for a Thanksgiving meal.
 On top of the normal stress of planning a large family gathering like this, my inner critic used to add a lot of anxiety to the preparation.